Sean Hannity Net Worth: Controversial Fox News Host Linked To $90 Million In Shady Property Deals

 Sean Hannity’s net worth includes nearly $100 million worth of real estate that he helped buy, sell, or manage with the help of Trump attorney Micheal Cohen, whose office was recently raided by the FBI, The Guardian is reporting.
 What’s more, Hannity seems to have benefited from the Department of Housing and Urban Development (HUD) – something that he didn’t disclose to his viewers when he interviewed HUD chairman Ben Carson.

-The Fox News host found himself pulled into the Michael Cohen controversy last week, after it was revealed in court that he was one of the clients of Donald Trump’s embattled attorney.
+The Fox News host found himself pulled into the Michael Cohen controversy last week after it was revealed in court that he was one of the clients of Donald Trump’s embattled attorney.
 Hannity has consistently defended Trump and Cohen, and criticized the investigations against both men, without disclosing that he, himself, is a client of Cohen.
-That’s not a crime, but in the journalism it’s a standard practice for a reporter to disclose any ties between a subject and himself or his network whenever reporting.
+That’s not a crime but in journalism, it’s a standard practice for a reporter to disclose any ties between a subject and himself or his network whenever reporting.
 Failing to do so is considered unethical, according to Yahoo News.

 Hannity has always insisted that his involvement with Cohen was limited to “discussions about buying property.”

-Note: Editor’s note: Sean Hannity has released a statement regarding his real estate holdings: